IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * Recommend opening the HMC via web-browser to watch the LPARs come up.
 ## 2 Create KVM Host Playbook
 ### Overview
 First-time start-up of Red Hat Enterprise Linux installed natively on the LPAR(s).
 Uses the Hardware Management Console (HMC) API, so your system must be in Dynamic Partition Manager (DPM) mode.
-Configuration files are passed to the FTP server and RHEL is booted and then kickstarted for fully automated setup.
+Configuration files are passed to the file server and RHEL is booted and then kickstarted for fully automated setup.
 ### Outcomes
 * LPAR(s) started up in 'Active' state.
-* Configuration files (cfg, ins, prm) for the KVM host(s) are on the FTP server in the provided configs directory.
+* Configuration files (cfg, ins, prm) for the KVM host(s) are on the file server in the provided configs directory.
 ### Notes
 * Recommended to open the HMC via web-browser to watch the Operating System Messages for each LPAR as they boot in order to debug any potential problems.
 ## 3 Setup KVM Host Playbook